-The Helpline is open 9 am-8 pm Monday to Wednesday; 9 am-5 pm Thursday and Friday; 10 am-4 pm Saturday and Sunday.
+The helpline is open 9 am-8 pm Mon to Wed; 9 am-5 pm Thurs and Fri; 10 am-4 pm Sat and Sun.
 It is a confidential service.
-Calls to the Helpline are charged at local rate from anywhere in the UK.
+Calls to the helpline are charged at local rate from anywhere in the UK.
+Phone: 0300 222 11 22 Web: www.alzheimers.org.uk Email: enquiries@alzheimers.org.uk

-Web: www.alzheimers.org.uk

-Email: enquiries@alzheimers.org.uk

-Alzheimer's Society is the UK's leading support and research charity for people with dementia, their families and their carers through publications, their National Dementia Helpline, website and more than 2,000 local services.
+Alzheimer's Society is the UK's (covering England, Wales and Northern Ireland) leading support and research charity for people with dementia, their families and their carers through publications, their National Dementia Helpline, website and more than 2,000 local services.
 They campaign for better quality of life for people with dementia and greater understanding of dementia.

-Alzheimer's Society has an online monitored forum, Talking Point, which many Scottish carers of people with dementia find helpful.
+Alzheimer's Society has an online monitored forum, Talking Point, which many Scottish carers of people with dementia find helpful. forum.alzheimers.org.uk

-http://forum.alzheimers.org.uk